psahalot/notepad/readme.txt

 == Credits ==

-Notepad utilises the following awesomeness:
+Solo utilises the following awesomeness:

 [Modernizr](http://modernizr.com), which is licensed under the MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license